• Sleep tips

 With so many pillows out there it is difficult to choose the right one but here is a broad chart that we thought you might find helpful to choose the right pillow.
 We have based our testing on a medium firmness bed.
 If you have a softer bed then you can look at getting a slightly lower pillow than what has been described below as you will be sinking in a little bit further.

-Position you sleep.
+Position your sleep.

 A quick pillow test for correct head and neck support